balbinot/balbinot.github.io/_pages/cv.md

 linked to large photometric/astrometric surveys.
 Since 2018 I have been working on galactic archeology as a postdoc with Prof.  Amina Helmi at the Kapteyn Institute in the University of Groningen (NL).
 My main focus now is on Gaia and near-future spectroscopic surveys, such as WEAVE and 4MOST.
+I recently moved to the Leiden Observatory to continue working on the same topics, this time in the group of Dr. Anthony Brown, but still closely associated with the group in Groninigen.